xChrisMx/ssh-vuln-scan.py/README.md

 specifically, but the bounded-retry-on-empty-result logic stays simple either way and doesn't need to special-case it.

+**One bad host can't take down the batch.** `nmap` failing to even write its `-oX` file for a given host — killed mid-write by `--host-timeout`, a disk hiccup, a transient permissions issue — is caught per-host rather than propagating out of the worker pool.
+Without this, a single such host anywhere in a run of thousands would lose every result gathered so far, not just that one host's.
+Verified by forcing exactly this failure (deleting the XML nmap was expected to have written) in the middle of a batch.

 ## Limitations

 **Assumes one scan run per workbook.** Every Overview formula aggregates